 Baby’s Sweet Beginnings is the only privately owned Lactation Center in WNY owned and operated by an International Board Certified Lactation Consultant.
 We are the only center that provides a 24/7 Support Line, answered every time by an IBCLC!

-IBCLC vs. LC – This has been a bit of a hot topic lately.
-Know your facts about the difference between these certifications and choose your consultant wisely.
+IBCLC vs. LC – Know your facts about the difference between these certifications and choose your consultant wisely.

 We would like to thank Robyn Roche-Paull, BSN, RN, IBCLC, author of the book “Breastfeeding in Combat Boots” for this great comparison.
 Visit her page or connect with her on Facebook (we especially recommend this to our military moms!)